ORGANIZATION

 Host-phage Interaction Mediated by Prophage-encoded Toxin/Antitoxin Systems

-Xiaoxue Wang (South China Sea Institute of Oceanology, Guangzhou)
+Xiaoxue Wang & Yunxue Guo (South China Sea Institute of Oceanology, Guangzhou)

 16:00-16:30